How Insurance & HSA/FSA Work for GLP-1 Weight Loss

 Insurance Coverage

-Many traditional health insurance plans may cover certain aspects of medically supervised weight loss treatment, particularly GLP-1 and dual-agonist therapies when prescribed for weight management.
-However, coverage varies significantly depending on your specific insurance plan, your BMI, comorbid conditions, and documentation requirements.
+Many health insurance plans may cover certain aspects of provider-directed weight-loss care, particularly GLP-1 and dual-agonist therapies prescribed for weight management.
+Coverage varies significantly depending on your specific plan, BMI, comorbid conditions, and documentation requirements.

 HSA and FSA Eligibility

-Yes, you can typically use HSA or FSA funds for weight loss treatment when prescribed by a licensed healthcare provider.
-These are pre-tax dollars, which means you save money on your weight loss investment through tax advantages.
-Both HSA and FSA accounts allow qualified medical expenses, and our services generally qualify.
+You can typically use HSA or FSA funds for weight-loss care when prescribed by a licensed healthcare provider.
+These are pre-tax dollars, which can reduce effective cost through tax advantages.
+Both account types generally allow qualified medical expenses.

-Keep in mind that FSA funds have a “use it or lose it” provision (funds must be used within the plan year), while HSA funds roll over year to year.
-If you have either account, we can provide documentation of charges to streamline your reimbursement process or direct payment from your account.
-This makes our treatment more affordable by reducing your out-of-pocket costs.
+FSA funds usually have a “use it or lose it” provision (funds must be used within the plan year), while HSA funds roll over year to year.
+An independent provider or pharmacy can provide documentation of charges to streamline reimbursement or direct payment from your account.
+Confirm eligibility with your plan administrator.

-- HSA/FSA card payment: Pay directly with your health savings account or flexible spending account card
+• HSA/FSA card payment: Many accept payment directly from a health savings or flexible spending account card

 Medication Coverage